charles-mills/rRadio/README.md

 If you encounter any issues or have any questions, please open an issue on this GitHub repository.

-## Licence

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the [LICENSE](https://github.com/charles-mills/rRadio/blob/main/LICENSE) file for details.

 ## General Credits

 - UI Icons by [Flaticon](https://www.flaticon.com/uicons/)